 In his year of service, Zac developed a volunteer recruitment and training program for the “Meals for Kids” program at Meals on Wheels People, working on volunteer outreach, training, retention, and marketing to build program capacity.

-2015-2016 VISTA Team Alumni
+2015-2016 Team Alumni

 As the Social Enterprise Program Specialist at Bienestar, Hillary worked to implements a job training and social enterprise program, Vida Verde, with the goal of providing participants with living wage employment opportunities and reducing poverty in the community.
 Through her capacity building work with this program, Hillary was able to help participants improve their job skills through hands-on experience, training and employment, helping them become more competitive for higher paying jobs.

-Michael Gendernalik — Mercy Corps NW, Community Investment Trust
+Michael Gendernalik — Mercy Corps Northwest, Community Investment Trust

 Over his year with the Mercy corps Northwest CIT team, Michael helped generate awareness of the REIT project’s goals and services among low-income residents of the 122nd neighborhood in order to facilitate community involvement, investment and training.

 Thomas Lundy — Community Outreach, INC.

 During his year, Thomas worked to reduce poverty by increasing the resources needed to be housed for homeless persons and those with unstable housing.
 To do so, he revitalized their volunteer program by developing community partnerships and raising awareness of poverty and homelessness in our community.
 The primary goal of his project was to connect clients with the resources of community members and thereby promote stability in their lives.

 William Blackford — Community Partners for Affordable Housing

-Through his service, William helped to establish stronger housing opportunities and wraparound services for low income persons.
+Through his service, William helped to establish stronger housing opportunities and wraparound services for low-income persons.
 Specifically, he helped launch the P.R.O.MPT3 Initiative, which engages CPAH property residents and others in the long-term sustainability of affordable housing through training, tracking and technology mechanisms emphasizing financial literacy, resource conservation and building systems.

-2014-2015 VISTA Team Alumni
+2014-2015 Team Alumni

 Kali worked to create a job training and networking program for Bienestar’s residents in order to better prepare them for living wage employment opportunities and reduce poverty rates.
 Her project initially focused on establishing a network of training partners and facilities where residents could improve or upgrade their job skills to more easily obtain family wage jobs.
-Through upgrading their job skills, residents can move up the economic ladder into higher paying jobs that will more easily enable them to move out of low income housing and into home ownership or market rate rental housing.
+Through upgrading their job skills, residents can move up the economic ladder into higher paying jobs that will more easily enable them to move out of low-income housing and into home ownership or market rate rental housing.

 Karen Fryefield — Reentry Transition Center

 Karen worked to reduce poverty by assisting in the development of a volunteer recruitment and management initiative at Mercy Corps NW’s Reentry Transition Center.
 During her year, Karen helped recruit additional volunteers, fill service gaps, and create a sustainable and robust volunteer program at the RTC.
 Karen’s efforts helped to increase the number of volunteer mentors and service providers who assist formerly incarcerated people successfully transition back into the community.

 Nina Kulander — Marion-Polk Food Share

-Nina helped develop educational programming, awareness campaigns and improvement in MPFS’s ability to distribute fresh produce that will help low income families reduce medical and food costs while encouraging better quality of life, providing more resources for upward mobility.
+Nina helped develop educational programming, awareness campaigns and improvement in MPFS’s ability to distribute fresh produce that will help low-income families reduce medical and food costs while encouraging better quality of life, providing more resources for upward mobility.

 Rachel Eaton — Community Vision, Inc

 Rachel served low-income individuals with disabilities in the Portland area by supporting programs that built financial assets and economic literacy skills, allowing clients to develop long-term assets and economic stability.
 Rachel supported CVI’s Asset Building programs, (including the Home Ownership program, the IDA program, and the Dream Builders program), all of which helped secure stronger futures for low-income persons.

 Sara Geonczy — Columbia Cascade Housing Corp.

 Sara built the capacity of low income residents of affordable housing by implementing a sustainable peer-to-peer volunteer project, connecting residents to essential information and local social services, strengthening the availability of social services and learning opportunities to residents, and submitting grant proposals to increase program resources.

 Stephanie Haynes — Marion-Polk Food Share

-Stephanie collaborated with Marion-Polk Food Share’s Farm and Garden initiatives to alleviate poverty through employment skill training, educational programming and providing resources that increase nutritional food security for low income individuals and families.
+Stephanie collaborated with Marion-Polk Food Share’s Farm and Garden initiatives to alleviate poverty through employment skill training, educational programming and providing resources that increase nutritional food security for low-income individuals and families.